 Singing, crafts such as jewelry making, knitting, sewing, woodworking, etc.

 Life skills and social interaction: Healthy eating, dress for success, cooking basics, obeying parents and teachers, dealing effectively with bullies, and stress relief.

 Resume writing workshops, job interview and public speaking’ practice; job-shadowing, attend career fairs; classes with certificates in automotive, babysitting, etc.

 Even young children can learn how to create and market services, such as merchandise, including arts and crafts, leaf-raking, car washing, pet-sitting, snow removal, or entertainment – music, comedy, dance, magic acts, etc. – also how to sell a performance CD.

 Once Monthly Social Activities:

-Including picnic and swimming at Green Lakes Park, New York State Fair, ice skating, Sky Chiefs baseball game, Lights On the Lake, sleep-over parties the Safe House, Glow Golf and go-carts at Destiny USA, Bowling, movies, concerts, plays, parades, ethnic festivals, MOST museum, field trips, and the Community Gardens...ect ect.
+Including picnic and swimming at Green Lakes Park, New York State Fair, ice skating, Sky Chiefs baseball game, Lights On the Lake, sleep-over parties the Ministry House, Glow Golf and go-carts at Destiny USA, Bowling, movies, concerts, plays, parades, ethnic festivals, MOST museum, field trips, and the Community Gardens...ect ect.